dhalverson/sweater_weather/README.md

 ## Contact

 This project was completed in five days using continuous deployment, TDD and is JSON 1.0 compliant.

+Later iterations will include some refactoring, optimization of API calls, and implementaion into another language.

 Questions?
 Comments?
 Feedback?

 Daniel Halverson
 - [GitHub](https://github.com/dhalverson)